python/mypy/docs/source/stubgen.rst

     Don't try to import modules, instead use mypy's normal mechanisms to find sources.
 This will not find any C extension modules.
-Stubgen also uses runtime introspection to find actual value of ``__all__``, so with this flag the set of re-expoted names may be incomplete.
+Stubgen also uses runtime introspection to find actual value of ``__all__``, so with this flag the set of re-exported names may be incomplete.
 This flag will be useful if importing the module causes an error.

 ``--parse-only``
     Don't perform mypy semantic analysis of source files.
-This may generate worse stubs, in particular some module, class, and function aliases may be typed as variables with ``Any`` type.
+This may generate worse stubs: in particular some module, class, and function aliases may be typed as variables with ``Any`` type.
 This can be useful if semantic analysis causes a critical mypy error.